Gavinok/Filesystem-Emu/README.md

 # FileAttributes Class

-the FileAttributes class holds the following information(based on the Project requirements):
+The FileAttributes class holds the following information(based on the Project requirements):
 - If it is a file or directory
 - The name of the file/directory as an array of 15 bytes
 - The first block in the FAT for this file(if its a file)
 - The file name as a string
 - The length of the name
 - The size of the file/directory

 ## Methods